 Natural disasters make the news around the world and they do happen in locations such as Nelson.
 While no one can predict an emergency, it is important to plan for a variety of possibilities.
 All capable adults should be prepared for unforeseen emergencies, and should prepare their family in advance, so they will not be frightened if a real event takes place.
 Your personal plan and your 72 Hour Grab and Go Kit (PDF) can make a significant difference to you and your family's well being.

 Communication During an Emergency

-Sign-Up every cell phone in your family to RDCK's Emergency Notification System.
+Sign-Up every cell phone in your family to City of Nelson's Emergency Alert Sign-Up.
 During an emergency, warnings, updates or other information may be broadcast on local radio stations and Internet providers.
-Instructions may also be delivered personally by emergency personnel or telephoned by automated dialling equipment.
+Instructions may also be delivered personally by emergency personnel or telephoned by automated dialing equipment.
 Having a hand-powered or battery-powered radio (with a supply of fresh batteries) is essential in the event of a power outage or evacuation.

 Weather information can be obtained on the Weather Network or on local radio and TV newscasts.